kyma-project/kyma/docs/serverless/10-01-failure-to-build-functions.md

   serverless-docker-registry  Bound    pvc-a69b96hc-ahbc-k85d-0gh6-19gkcr4yns4k  30Gi       RWO            standard       23d
   ```

-If the value of the storage does not change, restart a Pod to which pvc is connected to finish the volume resize.
+If the value of the storage does not change, restart a Pod to which this pvc is bound to finish the volume resize.

 To do this, follow these steps: